 Final Thoughts on Ceramic Cookware

-All in all, ceramic cookware is a great choice for the non-toxic, eco-friendly kitchen.
+All in all, ceramic cookware is a great choice for a non-toxic, eco-friendly kitchen.
 Not all ‘green’ non-stick coatings are actually eco-friendly or safe, however, so be sure to do your research or ask a question in the comments if you’re unsure.